CGFS93/Kickstarter-Analysis/README.md

 ## Overview of Project

-This is an analysis of filtered data from theater and plays campaigns on Kickstarter.
-The targeted outcomes are to find an optimal launch date and monetary goal amounts for a successful theater campaign launch on Kickstarter.
+The target outcome of this analysis is to find an optimal launch date and monetary goal amount for a better rate of success when launching a theater campaign using Kickstarter.
+The dataset provided for this analysis uses a vast array of data from multiple Kickstarter campaign categories.

 ### Purpose

-The analysis answers two key questions when creating a new theater campaign on Kickstarter.
-Both, when is the best month to launch the campaign, and what is the optimum range for the monetary goal amount?
-The data is broken down into two categories theater outcomes vs launch dates and plays outcomes vs goal amount.
+The analysis exhibits the data to show the best months to launch a successful campaign and the optimum range for the monetary goal amount.
+The data is broken down into two categories; theater outcomes vs launch dates, and plays outcomes vs goal amount.

 ## Analysis and Challenges

-The main challenge with this analysis is filtering the relevant data.
-The analysis only called for relevant campaign data to theater/plays: categories/subcategories, but the data sets contained vast rages of categories/subcateries.
-The analysis’s purpose is to answer two key questions; (1) when is the best month to launch a theater/play campaign?
-(2) what is the optimum range for a monetary goal amount for a theater/play campaign on Kickstarter?
-So, the data is filtered to only show theater category and plays subcategory.
-Another challenge is the format of certain data sets such as dates that were formatted using [Epoch Converter.](https://www.epochconverter.com/)
+A challenge with this analysis is extrapolating the relevant data to only show theater category and plays subcategories.
+The purpose of the analysis is to indicate when is the best month to launch a theater campaign, and what is the optimum range on a monetary goal amount for a Kickstarter campaign.
+Bases on the original dataset categories and subcategories were required to be refined to remove the irrelevant data.
+Aside from the irrelevant data, the way dates were presented in the dataset was difficult to deduce based on how it was formatted.
+This challenge was overcome by using [Epoch Converter](https://www.epochconverter.com/) which reconfigured the composition of the data into measurable data.
 From this point, the sorted data was transferred into pivot tables and charts to be visualized.

 ### Analysis of Outcomes Based on Launch Date